Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Opportunities

 \paragraph{Security Risk II: Parasitic Adaptation.} Parasitic adaptation refers to the emergence of exploitative relationships where the agent or tool maximizes its reward function at the expense of the system's intent, mirroring biological host-parasite co-evolution~\cite{hillis1990co}. \begin{itemize}[leftmargin=12pt] \item \textbf{Type A: Specification Gaming (The Agent as Parasite):} In A2 paradigms, agents exploit imperfect proxy rewards (Goodhart's Law)~\cite{manheim2018categorizing}.
 As reasoning capabilities scale, agents become adept at ``hacking'' the evaluation process.
 For example, modifying game logs to falsify wins or overwriting reward functions in the file system rather than solving the task~\cite{krakovna2020specification, deepmind2025specgaming}. \item \textbf{Type B: Adversarial Tooling (The Tool as Parasite):} In T2 ecosystems utilizing protocols like MCP~\cite{anthropic2025mcp}, tools can evolve to exploit the agent.
-A compromised or parasitic tool may return prompt-injected data that hijacks the agent's reasoning (the ``Confused Deputy'' problem), forcing the agent to exfiltrate sensitive data under the guise of standard tool use~\cite{zhao2025mind, greshake2023not}. \item \textbf{Type C: Sycophancy Loops:} Co-adaptation can lead to degenerate equilibria where tools learn to confirm an agent's hallucinations to maximize acceptance scores, or where agents and red-teaming tools engage in ``Red Queen'' dynamics, overfitting to each other's artifacts without achieving general robustness~\cite{wei2023jailbroken}. \end{itemize}
+A compromised or parasitic tool may return prompt-injected data that hijacks the agent's reasoning (the ``Confused Deputy'' problem), forcing the agent to exfiltrate sensitive data under the guise of standard tool use~\cite{zhao2025mind, greshake2023not}.
+Recent empirical studies show that this risk is already material at the skill layer: Liu et al.~\cite{liu2026skillswild} report vulnerabilities in 26.1\% of marketplace skills, and Skill-Inject~\cite{schmotz2026skillinject} finds up to 80\% attack success rates from prompt injections embedded in skill files. \item \textbf{Type C: Sycophancy Loops:} Co-adaptation can lead to degenerate equilibria where tools learn to confirm an agent's hallucinations to maximize acceptance scores, or where agents and red-teaming tools engage in ``Red Queen'' dynamics, overfitting to each other's artifacts without achieving general robustness~\cite{wei2023jailbroken}. \end{itemize}